samply/bridgehead/README.md

   - `/etc/bridgehead/traefik-tls` contains your Bridgehead's reverse proxies TLS certificates for [HTTPS access](#https-access).
   - `/etc/bridgehead/pki` contains your Bridgehead's private key (e.g., but not limited to Samply.Beam), generated as part of the [Samply.Beam enrollment](#register-with-samplybeam).
   - `/etc/bridgehead/trusted-ca-certs` contains third-party certificates to be trusted by the Bridgehead.
 For example, you want to place the certificates of your [TLS-terminating proxy](#network) here.
-  - `/var/lib/bridgehead/data` contains persistent data of the bridgehead
   - `/var/cache/bridgehead/backup` contains automatically created backups of the databases.

 Your Bridgehead's actual data is not stored in the above directories, but in named docker volumes, see `docker volume ls` and `docker volume inspect <volume_name>`.